kurtosis-tech/kurtosis/docs/docs/quickstart.md

 kurtosis enclave inspect
 ```

-If [you have tab completion installed][installing-tab-complete], you can now press TAB to tab-complete your enclave's ID (which will be different than `wandering-frog`).
+If [you have tab completion installed][installing-tab-complete], you can now press TAB to tab-complete your enclave's name (which will be different than `patient-sun`).

 If you don't have tab completion installed, you'll need to paste the enclave ID from the `Created enclave:` line outputted above (yours will be different than `wandering-frog`).